IATF 16949 Clauses: Complete List, Sub-Clauses & Free PDF

 IATF Clause 10: Improvement

-• 10.1 General (ISO 9001:2015): The organization shall determine and select opportunities for improvements and implement any necessary actions to meet customer requirements.
+• 10.1 General (ISO 9001:2015): The organization shall determine and select opportunities for improvement and implement any necessary actions to meet customer requirements.

 • 10.2 Nonconformity and corrective action